blockpayx402/blockpayx402/README.md

 ## 📖 API Documentation

 BlockPay X402 provides a comprehensive RESTful API for creating payment requests, managing transactions, and implementing the X402 protocol.
-All endpoints are available at `https://blockpay.cloud/api`.
+All API endpoints use the base URL `https://blockpay.cloud/api`.

 ### Payment Requests